zetashift/naytracer/README.md

 # naytracer
-Ray Tracing in One Weekend using the lovely programming language Nim.
+Ray Tracing Challenge using the lovely programming language Nim.